 Accelerated Bachelor of Science in Nursing (ABSN)

-Format: In person at Armstrong Campus
+Format: In person on the Armstrong Campus in Savannah

-The baccalaureate degree program in nursing/master’s degree program in nursing/Doctor of Nursing Practice program and/or post-graduate APRN certificate program at Georgia Southern University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The baccalaureate degree program in nursing/master’s degree program in nursing/Doctor of Nursing Practice program and/or post-graduate APRN certificate program at Georgia Southern University is accredited by the Commission on Collegiate Nursing Education.

 All prelicensure programs are fully approved by the Georgia Board of Nursing.
 Georgia Southern University is accredited with the Southern Association of Colleges and Schools.

 The U.S. Bureau of Labor Statistics reported in 2022 an as fast as average job growth for registered nurses through 2031 – bls.gov registered nurses handbook